Ultimate St. Paul Real Estate Investing Guide for 2026

 Price to Rent Ratio

-The price to rent ratio (p/r) is a comparison of median property prices and median rental rates that will indicate how high of a rent the market can allow.
-An investor will not pay a steep price for an investment property if they can only demand a low rent not letting them to repay the investment within a realistic timeframe.
-A higher p/r informs you that you can demand modest rent in that location, a small ratio says that you can demand more.
+The price to rent ratio (p/r) is a contrast of median property prices and median rental rates that will indicate how high of a rent the market can allow.
+An investor can not pay a steep sum for a house if they can only demand a limited rent not allowing them to repay the investment within a reasonable timeframe.
+You need to see a low p/r to be comfortable that you can price your rental rates high enough to reach good profits.

 Median Gross Rents